-Even if your child hasn't developed language skills, physical touch, such as holding your child or rubbing their back, can be a great source of comfort for you and your child.
-Other ways you can help your child include:
+Even if your child hasn't developed language skills, physical touch such as holding your child or rubbing his or her back can be a great source of comfort for you and your child.
+Other ways you can help your child include

 - Letting your child play in safe, age-appropriate ways.
 Even terminally ill children want to play and benefit from doing so. - Continuing to set limits within your normal parenting style.
-Without limits or structure, your child may feel more out of control. - Allowing your child to express their feelings whether those feelings are anger, fear, sadness or acceptance
+Without limits or structure, your child may feel more out of control. - Allowing your child to express his or her feelings whether those feelings are anger, fear, sadness or acceptance